WakiMak/trentent.github.io-forked/_posts/2013-05-27-os-10061no-connection-could-be-made-because-the-target-machine-actively-refused-it-unable-to-connect-to-the-cgp-tunnel-destination-127-0-0-11494.md

 This has been an ongoing problem for us (Unable to connect to the CGP tunnel destination (127.0.0.1:1494)

-I may have found out why it was happening in our environment. Â We are using Provisioning Services and with it we are using two NIC's, one for the Provisioning Services and one for Standard networking.
+I may have found out why it was happening in our environment.
+We are using Provisioning Services and with it we are using two NIC's, one for the Provisioning Services and one for Standard networking.

-It appears the XTE service became configured to use the Provisioning Services NIC. Â This was verified in the httpd.conf in the C:\Program Files (x86)\Citrix\XTE\conf folder.
+It appears the XTE service became configured to use the Provisioning Services NIC.
+This was verified in the httpd.conf in the C:\Program Files (x86)\Citrix\XTE\conf folder.

 <table style="margin-left: auto; margin-right: auto; text-align: center;" cellspacing="0" cellpadding="0" align="center">
   <tr>